Mythri532/docker/Readme2.md

 **The Scheduler**<br>

 It is a service in master responsible for distributing the workload.
 It is responsible for tracking utilization of working load on cluster<br> nodes and then placing the workload on which resources are available and accept the workload.
-In other words, this is the mechanism <br>responsible for allocating pods to available nodes.
+In other words, this is the mechanism responsible for allocating pods to available nodes.
 The scheduler is responsible for workload utilization and allocating pod to new node.<br>

 schedule new pod---> api server---->scheduler ---->where to put the pod.<br>

 **Controller Manager** <br>

 This controller manager detects the cluster state changes when the pods die.In general, it can be considered as a daemon which runs in<br> nonterminating loop and is responsible for collecting and sending information to API server.
-It works toward getting the shared state of <br>cluster and then make changes to bring the current status of the server to the desired state.
-The key controllers are replication <br>controller, endpoint controller, namespace controller, and service account controller.
+It works toward getting the shared state of cluster and then make changes to bring the current status of the server to the desired state.
+The key controllers are replication controller, endpoint controller, namespace controller, and service account controller.
 The controller manager runs different kind of controllers to handle nodes, endpoints.<br>

 Controller manager--> scheduler --> kubelet<br>

 **ETCD**<br>

 Which is a key value store of cluster state .
 Cluster changes will be stored in etc in form of key value store.
-It stores the configuration<br>information which can be used by each of the nodes in the cluster. t is accessible only by Kubernetes API server as it may <br>have some sensitive information.
+It stores the configuration<br>information which can be used by each of the nodes in the cluster. t is accessible only by Kubernetes API server as it may have some sensitive information.
 It is a distributed key value Store which is accessible to all.<br>

 **Node process/Worker Node** <br>